 Look at your annual payment and compare it to the monthly amount.
-If you are paying $1200 a year for car insurance, but your monthly payment is $120, then you are overpaying for it.
+If you are paying $1200 a year for car insurance, but your monthly payment is $120 (meaning you are paying $1440 over the year), then you are overpaying for it.

 #7 Thing You Should Be Saving For Every Month – Trips

 Going on a trip when you haven’t saved up the money is crazy.
 It’s more like a financial suicide mission than a relaxing break.

 Do you and your family a favor and start saving up for your next trip.
 When the time comes to go on a trip use the amount you have in your savings account.

 If you don’t have enough to go on the BIG trip you want to go on, find one that suits your budget, or delay your travels until you have enough saved up for the trip you want to take.